Valkea/Omdena_MyCover/deployment/README.md

 > * http://0.0.0.0:5000/predict_plate <br>
 > and it will return a json encoded array of the predicted plate text.<br>
 >
+> Postman instruction:
-> *In postman create a POST query with one of the two previous URL, then add a field named 'file' of type File in Body/form-data).*
+> 1. create a POST query with one of the two previous URL,
+> 2. add a field named 'file' of type File in Body/form-data),
+> 3. select an image to send with the request,
+> 4. send the request and get the result.

 > You can also use the simple front-end available here:<br>
 > * http://0.0.0.0:5000/upload_damages/ <br>
 > * http://0.0.0.0:5000/upload_plate/ <br>
-> When posting an image, it will be send to the /predict_damages or /predict_plate urls and the result will be displayed in HTML.
+> When posting an image from this simple frontend, the data will be send to the /predict_damages or /predict_plate urls and the result will be displayed in HTML.

 Note that the first request (particularly the plate request) might take some time.
 But once you've got the first prediction, it should run pretty fast for the others.

-## Docker
+## 2. Docker

 ### Building a Docker image